Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid.md

 <table><tbody><tr><th><p><strong>NemID PID scope</strong></p></th><th><p><strong>Claims</strong></p></th></tr><tr><td><p>nemid.pid</p></td><td><ul><li>nemid.pid</li><li>nemid.pid_status</li></ul><p>If set, the nemid.pid claim contains the NemID PID.</p><p>nemid.pid_status can have one of the following values</p><ul><li>success</li><li>unable_to_lookup</li></ul></td></tr></tbody></table>

-To retrieve the PID from a MitID login Nets eID Broker will have to lookup PID from a NemLog-In3 supplied supporting service using the end-user Danish CPR number.
+To retrieve the PID from a MitID login Signaturgruppen Broker will have to lookup PID from a NemLog-In3 supplied supporting service using the end-user Danish CPR number.
 The end-user will be guided through the needed steps automatically when the nemid.pid scope is specified.

 It is recommended, that the nemid.pid scope is only specified when the returned MitID identity is unknown to the service in question, as the end-user will have to enter his Danish CPR number when this scope is specified.